A Jaw-Dropping Secret Ceiling in Notting Hill

 Upper floors where you can see the number of subdivided bed-sitting rooms (bedsits)

-Today the ground floors are Notting Hill Gate Library.
+Today the ground floors are Notting Hill Gate Library, which has been there since 1953.
 It’s open Monday and Tuesday afternoons and Thursday to Saturday.
 Find out detailed opening times here.

 So there you go, a hidden gem off the beaten track in Notting Hill.
 As ever, it pays to look up!